What Are Summer Youth Employment Programs?

 Looking for a way to make money, grow your professional network, and give back to your community this summer?
-A Summer Youth Employment Program (SYEP) may be a right fit for you!
-Here's what you need to know about SYEPs - what they are, how to find them in your area, and more!
+A Summer Youth Employment Program (SYEP) may be a good fit for you!
+Here's what you need to know about SYEPs– what they are, how to find them in your area, and more!

 What is an SYEP?
 Why should I join one?